langchain-ai/langgraph/docs/docs/tutorials/auth/resource_auth.md

     ctx: Auth.types.AuthContext,
     value: Auth.types.on.threads.read.value,
 ):
-    """Only let users read their own threads.""" return {"owner": ctx.user.identity}
+    """Only let users read their own threads.

+    This handler runs on read operations.
+We don't need to set metadata since the thread already exists - we just need to return a filter to ensure users can only see their own threads.
+    """
+    return {"owner": ctx.user.identity}

 @auth.on.threads.create_run